yousinix/fos-v2/README.md

 ```bash
    git clone https://github.com/YoussefRaafatNasry/fos-v2.git
    ```
-1. Open assignment makefrag file in your assignment folder.
+1. Open makefrag file in your assignment folder.
 1. Copy the lines starting from line 16 till the end of the list (the line above the next #).
-1. Open the makefrag file in the Project you cloned.
+1. Open the makefrag file in /fos-v2/kern in the Project you cloned.
 1. Delete the same list and paste the one you copied in that place and save the file.
-1. Now copy the rest of the files from the assignment folder into the /fos-v2/kern folder and choose replace for any conflicts
+1. Now copy the rest of the files from the assignment folder (Do not copy the makefrag file) into the /fos-v2/kern folder and choose replace for any conflicts

 ## 6. Contribute